OpenRiskNet/home/openshift/recipes/renew-certificates/README.md

-# Certificated Renewal
+# Certificate Renewal
 An ansible playbook and roles that can be used to renew Let's Encrypt/[Certbot]-like SSL certificates in an OpenShift cluster.

 The steps involve...

--   Renewing certificates on the master node
+-   Renewing certificates using the first master node
--   Fetching them back to the bastion
+-   Fetching them back to the bastion ready for deployment
+-   Running the OpenShift certificate redeployment playbook

-## Running the playbook
+## Running the playbook (production system)

-**UNDER CONSTRUCTION**

-Notes will be added once it's been tested!
+With this repository checked out on the bastion to `~/github/openrisknet/home` (which would be normal if you've installed an OpenShift system using accompanying recipes) you should be able to renew and collect new certificates with the following command: -

+    $ ansible-playbook -i site-prd/inventory \
+        github/openrisknet/home/openshift/recipes/certificate-renewal/site.yml

+This will place the certificates in the directory indicated by the inventory.

+With this done you should then be able to run the OpenShift certificate deployment playbook, which for our 3.7 production deployment can be achieved with this play: -

+    $ ansible playbook -i site-prd/inventory \
+        github/openshift-ansible-release-3.7/playbooks/byo/openshift-cluster/redeploy-certificates.yml

 ---